puzzlecollector/bitTrader/README.md

 1. How much should be buy at the 23rd hour?
 2. When should we sell the coin? (it has to be sold in the next 2 hours).

 The competition seems to encourage us to predict the short term price changes (i.e. price changes for the next 2hours) to be able to predict when to sell the coin.
+We initially invest $10000 and we need to get as much profit as possible.

 ## Methods
 In general, predicting eveyr single timestep for the next 120 mins (2hrs) is very difficult to do well.